 Although completely at home in Arctic waters, Humpbacks breed, give birth and care for their new-born calves in the warm waters of Tonga.

-After the Blue whale, Fin whales are the second largest mammal inhabiting the Earth.
+After the blue whale, fin whales are the second-largest mammal inhabiting the Earth.
 This species is most commonly spotted in the waters around North Iceland and can grow up to 90 feet long and weigh as much as 130 tons.

 Despite its size, the giant mammal is known for its speed and relatively slender frame.
-Fin whales’ v-shaped and streamlined bodies allow them to reach speeds of over 25 miles per hour.
+Fin whales’ V-shaped and streamlined bodies allow them to reach speeds of over 25 miles per hour.

-Fin whales are filter feeders, meaning they hunt their prey (crustaceans, krill, squid and fish), with their mouths open and do not bite or chew.
+Fin whales are filter feeders, meaning they hunt their prey (crustaceans, krill, squid and fish) with their mouths open and do not bite or chew.

 In most cases, these whales will travel in pods of up to 8, but super pods as big as 100 have been discovered during feeding periods.

-Despite being the biggest animal ever to have lived on the planet, much bigger than any dinosaur, the Blue whale is notoriously elusive and hard to find.
+Despite being the biggest animal ever to have lived on the planet, much bigger than any dinosaur, the blue whale is notoriously elusive and hard to find.
 There are few places in the world where we know for certain the Blue whale will appear, but Iceland is one of them.

-The Arctic’s nutrient-rich waters make it an ideal feeding ground for the Blue whale, which can consume up to 36 tons of krill a day.
+The Arctic’s nutrient-rich waters make it an ideal feeding ground for the blue whale, which can consume up to 36 tons of krill a day.

-Unfortunately, Blue whales are currently classified as endangered and are on the World Conservation Union (IUCN) Red List.
-Today, it’s estimated that there are only 10,000 – 25,000 Blue whales left in the world’s oceans, so they are becoming an increasingly rare sight.
+Unfortunately, blue whales are currently classified as endangered and are on the World Conservation Union (IUCN) Red List.
+Today, it’s estimated that there are only 10,000-25,000 Blue whales left in the world’s oceans, so they are becoming an increasingly rare sight.

-The Best Time for Whale Watching in Iceland
+Whale Sanctuary in Iceland

-Iceland’s Best Places for Whale Watching Tours
+Best Places for Whale Watching Tours in Iceland

 Check out Arctic Adventures’ Full Range of Whale Watching Tours to Find the One for You